CheVeraId/domainauth-spec/draft-narea-domainauth.md

 The organisation must obtain an X.509 certificate for its public key, or reuse an existing certificate valid during the intended validity period.

 When issuing a member certificate, the organisation must distribute it along with the organisation certificate.
-This can be done with a Member Id Bundle as defined in {{member-id-bundle}}, which is desirable in services meant to be used offline as it also contains the DNSSEC chain.
+This can be done with a Member Id Bundle as specified in {{member-id-bundle}}, which is desirable in services meant to be used offline as it also contains the DNSSEC chain.

 ### Signature Bundle Production